xunne899/tgc16-project-1/README.md

 * Images : Use recycling images for carousel, recycling icon and logo to fit the theme
 * Website is able to view in mobile size (XS) and for large display like desktop

+#### 2.5.c Icons<br>
+* Different png icons are used to differentiate the types of bins
+* Icons colour : Mainly bright colors (etc. yellow, green, blue) to stand out from the map

 ## 3. Features<br>